zepinglee/citeproc-js/README.rst

 Once I have prepared a full set of passing tests, I can set the script to watch the style file when I am making changes to it.
-The command for that is the same as for rapid "editing" of the fixtures, but without the ``-k`` option.::
+The command for that is the same as for rapid “editing” of the fixtures, but without the ``-k`` option.::

   node ./tests/runtests.js \